MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 [.column]
 ![inline fit right](assets/news/solarwinds.png)

-^ Software and Data Integrity Failures
-  - npm Package Developer Released Sabotaged Version That Deletes Files for Users Based in Russia

 ^ Plugins or libraries from untrusted sources
   - I'm looking at you javascript developers.
-  - It's like the whole security model of NPM is based off of pinky-promises.
+  - Downloading libraries from untrusted sources is like the whole security model of NPM.
   - Maybe a system composed of layers and layers of constantly updating code by whoever is not the most ideal system.

 ^ Verify software and data is from trusted sources